When you find yourself suddenly single, normal everyday routine tasks unexpectedly become a challenge. For me, grocery shopping was one of these.

-About a week later we met up for a coffee.
+About a few days later we met up for a coffee.
 From the moment I clocked him a second time I knew I wouldn’t be seeing him after today.

 Now, I love animals.
 I own a Labrador, cats and I ride horses on weekends.
 I consider myself fully equipped to deal with any four legged creatures.
 What I was not prepared for was a very tall man to show up with an incredibly small dog.
 When I say small, by comparison, my cat is actually bigger.
 He owned a Chihuahua!
 There was part of me that just wanted to break into laughter.
 One Labrador paw to the head and death would be imminent for something like that.
 I couldn’t deal with this.
 I also couldn’t deal with the fact that he treated it like a baby.
 Throughout the course of our conversation I learned he had significant baggage that did not have a simple solution or an end in sight.
 I politely thanked him for meeting me but made it clear that I wouldn’t be seeing him again.